Joc Pederson Player Props: Giants vs. White Sox

 White Sox Pitching Rankings (2022)

-- The White Sox pitching staff ranked eighth in MLB last season with a collective nine strikeouts per nine innings.
+- The White Sox pitching staff was eighth in MLB last season with a collective nine strikeouts per nine innings.

-- The White Sox had the 16th-ranked team ERA across all league pitching staffs (3.96).
+- The White Sox's 3.96 team ERA ranked 16th across all MLB pitching staffs.

-- White Sox pitchers combined to surrender 166 home runs (one per game), the ninth-fewest in the big leagues.

-- The White Sox will send Cease (0-0) out to make his second start of the season.
+- Lynn (0-0) gets the start for the White Sox, his second of the season.

-- His most recent appearance was on Thursday against the Houston Astros, when the right-hander threw 6 1/3 innings, surrendering one earned run while allowing two hits.
+- In his last appearance on Saturday, the right-hander tossed 5 2/3 innings against the Houston Astros, allowing two earned runs while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.